clearpath-docs/warthog-sphinx-tutorials/doc/AdditionalSimulation.rst

 Customizing Warthog's Payload
 -------------------------------

-To customize Warthog's payload you must use the environment variables described in :doc:`WarthogPackages`.
+To customize Warthog's payload you must use the environment variables described in :doc:`CommonPackages`.

 You can add additional sensors by creating a customized URDF and setting the ``WARTHOG_URDF_EXTRAS`` environment variable to point to it.